 Additionally, gardening provides exposure to sunlight, which is a natural source of vitamin D. This essential nutrient, according to health experts, can help fight against certain diseases such as osteoporosis, which is prevalent among seniors.
 However, it’s always important to remember to protect oneself from harmful UV rays by wearing sun protection.

-In parallel : How Does Urban Beekeeping Contribute to Environmental Health and Stress Reduction?
+Also read : How Does Urban Beekeeping Contribute to Environmental Health and Stress Reduction?

 Gardening is not only physically rewarding; it also has significant mental health benefits.
 The tranquility of a garden environment can reduce stress levels and promote a sense of well-being.